MKLab-ITI/JGNN/tutorials/GNN.md

 As an example of how to define a full GNN with symbolic parsing, let us define the well-known APPNP architecture.
-This comprises two normal dense layers and then propagates their predictions through the graph structure.
+This comprises two normal dense layers and then propagates their predictions through the graph structure with a fixed-depth approximation of the personalized PageRank algorithm.
 To define the architecture, let us consider a `Dataset dataset` loaded by the library, for which we normalize the adjacency matrix and send everything to the GNN builder class.
 We let the outcome of the first two dense layers to be remembered as `h{0}` (this is *not* `h0`), define